rstudio/education.rstudio.com/content/blog/2020-07-31-spreadsheet-workflows-using-r/index.markdown

 ## # … with 16 more rows
 ```

-And the other containing the occupation of the each heroes alter-ego.
+And the other containing the occupation of the alter-ego of each superhero.

 ```r
 occupation <- read_excel("data/superheroes.xlsx", sheet = "occupation")